Robs0412/radiosonde_flight_visualization/README.md

 Debug message (not shown to the user, except if error handling is modified):

 ![Chart_Debug_Error_Code.PNG](__used_asset__/Chart_Debug_Error_Code.PNG)

+An option may also be to deactivate error handling and jump to the code by pressing 'Debug'.
+In the code you can continue the execution manually (play button or F5).

 Large numbers of flights (≫200) can cause 32-Bit Excel to freeze as RAM memory is not sufficient, especially when drawing charts in all sheets.
 64-Bit Excel might be the solution.